OpenMDAO/OpenMDAO/openmdao/docs/features/special_components/balance.rst

 The right-hand-side is optional and will default to zero if not connected.
 The multiplier is optional and will default to 1.0 if not connected.
-The left-hand-side should always be defined and should dependent upon the value of the implicit state variable.
+The left-hand-side should always be defined and should be dependent upon the value of the implicit state variable.

 The BalanceComp supports vectorized implicit states, simply provide a default